GeoMOER/moer-base-python/docs/units/_unit00/unit00-01_learning_environment.md

 ## Ilias

 Ilias is the course space offered by the University of Marburg.
 We will use Ilias mainly for the administration of the course and for providing small static documents.
-The link to the Ilias space for this course can be found [here](https://ilias.uni-marburg.de/login.php?target=crs_4113838&cmd=force_login&lang=de).
+The link to the Ilias space for this course can be found here.
 Note that you have to log in with your student account.
 In Ilias, you can also find the links to the online meeting room for the weekly session and for the tutorium.

-## Classroom

-You will use Classroom for uploading your assignments and for getting familiar with git.
-The link for joining our Classroom can be found in Ilias.
+All assignments should also be submitted via Ilias.
+Please make sure to respect the [deadlines](/moer-base-python/unit00/unit00-02_deliverables.html) and upload your solutions in the required format.